kjacone/loan_management_system/README.md

 1. **KYC API** - For customer verification
 2. **Scoring Engine** - For loan eligibility scoring
 3. **Transaction API** - For retrieving customer transaction data

+## Deployment

+The Loan Management System uses GitHub Actions for continuous integration and deployment to AWS.
+The system automatically builds, tests, and deploys services when changes are pushed to the repository.

+### CI/CD Pipeline

+Our CI/CD pipeline includes the following stages:

+1. **Test**: Runs all tests to ensure code quality
+2. **Build**: Builds the services and Docker images
+3. **Infrastructure**: Deploys or updates AWS infrastructure using CloudFormation
+4. **Services**: Updates ECS services with new container images
+5. **Notification**: Reports deployment status

+### Prerequisites

+Before deploying, you need to set up the following:

+1. **AWS Credentials**: Add these secrets to your GitHub repository:
+   - `AWS_ACCESS_KEY_ID`: Your AWS access key
+   - `AWS_SECRET_ACCESS_KEY`: Your AWS secret key

+2. **Optional - Slack Notifications**: To enable Slack notifications, add:
+   - `SLACK_WEBHOOK_URL`: Your Slack webhook URL

+### Environments

+The system supports three environments:
+- `dev`: Automatically deployed when pushing to any branch except `main`
+- `staging`: Can be deployed manually via workflow dispatch
+- `prod`: Automatically deployed when pushing to the `main` branch

+### Manual Deployment

+You can manually trigger a deployment to any environment:

+1. Go to the "Actions" tab in your GitHub repository
+2. Select the "Loan Management System CI/CD" workflow
+3. Click "Run workflow"
+4. Choose the branch and environment
+5. Click "Run workflow"
+### Infrastructure

+The deployment creates the following AWS resources:

+- ECS Fargate cluster for containerized services
+- ECR repositories for Docker images
+- Amazon Bedrock database
+- Application Load Balancers
+- Security groups and IAM roles
+- CloudWatch logs for monitoring

+### Monitoring

+Monitor your deployments:

+1. In GitHub: Check the "Actions" tab for workflow runs
+2. In AWS Console:
+   - ECS console for container status
+   - CloudWatch for logs and metrics
+   - Amazon Bedrock console for database monitoring

+### Troubleshooting

+Common issues:

+1. **Failed Tests**: Check the test logs in the GitHub Actions run
+2. **Deployment Failure**: Verify AWS credentials and permissions
+3. **Service Unavailable**: Check ECS service status and logs

+For additional help, refer to AWS documentation or contact the development team.

 ## Contributing